 Tip: Larger pastas are easier to freeze and less likely to stick together.
 If some of them do stick together, it’s a lot easier to snap them apart than a smaller pasta.

-I used zippable sandwich bags and small 2-oz. cups w/lids like these to package up my pasta lunches.
+I used zippable sandwich bags and small 2-oz. cups w/lids like these to package up the pasta lunches.
 If you prefer not to use the cups, you can freeze your sauce in ice cube trays.
 Since most ice cube trays hold 1-oz. per cube, you’ll need to use two ice cubes for each bag of pasta.

 It’s important to work quickly when packaging up your pasta so it doesn’t thaw.Place one cup of pasta into each bag.
 Try to remove as much air as possible from each bag, fold over once if your bags are large enough and seal.
 Place them into the freezer immediately.